-Yes, it's perfectly fine to drink espresso every day as long as you don't have an adverse reaction to caffeine.
-Just remember that caffeine should only be consumed in moderation, and drinking multiple espresso shots can spike your blood pressure or even increase anxiety.
-One or two shots of espresso are generally fine, but try to avoid overindulging.
+Just remember that the amount of caffeine in espresso can be surprisingly high, and drinking multiple espresso shots can spike your blood pressure or even increase anxiety.
+One small cup of espresso in the morning and afternoon will generally be fine, but try to avoid overindulging throughout the entire day.

 The main difference between cold brew and espresso is the different methods used to make each.

 The cold brewing process takes lots of time and uses very coarse coffee grounds, but requires minimal effort.
 Whereas espresso is brewed hot in 2 minutes or less using finely ground coffee beans.